mrevans7/ST558_Project1/README.md

         Function](#skater-records-for-franchise-function)
   - [Exploratory Data Analysis](#exploratory-data-analysis)
       - [Contingency Tables](#contingency-tables)
+          - [More Wins/Losses vs. Franchise Status Contingency Table](#more-winslosses-vs.-franchise-status-contingency-table)
+          - [Seasons Played vs. Position Contingency Table](#seasons-played-vs.-position-contingency-table)
+      - [Most Goals in a Game vs. Player Status Contingency Table](#most-goals-in-a-game-vs.-player-status-contingency-table)
       - [Numerical Summaries](#numerical-summaries)
+          - [Summary of Goalie’s Games Played, Losses, Wins, Most Goals Against (One Game), and Most Saves (One Game)](#summary-of-goalies-games-played-losses-wins-most-goals-against-one-game-and-most-saves-one-game)
       - [Plots](#plots)

 # JSON Data

+In this section of the report, we will discuss JSON data and the packages in R that can be used to read it.

 ## What is it?